timholy/Rebugger.jl/docs/src/usage.md

 definition, but that some additional arguments (`kws` and the "nameless argument" `@_3`) have appeared.

 If we hit the right arrow again, we enter `copymutable`.
-Hit the left arrow immediately to finish the execution of `copymutable`; our interest is in stepping further into `sort`, so we're not going to bother walking through `copymutable`.
-The left arrow should return you to `#sort#8`; then hit the right arrow again and you should be here:
+Our interest is in stepping further into `sort`, so we're not going to bother walking through `copymutable`; hit left arrow, which finishes the current frame and returns to the caller.
+This should return you to `#sort#8`.
+Then hit the right arrow again and you should be here:

 ```
 sort(v::AbstractArray{T,1} where T) in Base.Sort at sort.jl:742